zitadel/zitadel/docs/docs/apis/actions.md

 title: Actions
 ---

-This page describes how you should compose ZITADEL actions scripts.
+This page describes how you can write ZITADEL actions scripts.

 ## Language
 ZITADEL interpretes the scripts as JavaScript.